hsimonfroy/desipipe/doc/user/getting_started.rst

   - 'RUNNING': Running right now (out and err are updated live).
   - 'SUCCEEDED': Finished with errno = 0.
 All good!
   - 'FAILED': Finished with errno != 0.
 This means the code raised an exception.
   - 'KILLED': Killed.
-Typically when the task has not had time to finish, because the requested amount of time was not sufficient.
+Typically when the task has not had time to finish, because the requested amount of time (if any) was not sufficient.
 May be raised by out-of-memory as well.
-  - 'UNKNOWN': The task has been in 'RUNNING' state longer than the requested amount of time in the provider.
+  - 'UNKNOWN': The task has been in 'RUNNING' state longer than the requested amount of time (if any) in the provider.
 This means that **desipipe** could not properly update the task state before the job was killed, typically because the job ran out-of-time.
 If you scheduled the requested time to be able to fit in multiple tasks, you may just want to retry running these tasks (see below).

 Retry tasks